shoeffner/mthesis/src/conclusion.md

 # Results, evaluations and comparisons

+As shown in @chap:a-gaze-tracking-library the \Gaze{} library achieves its goals.
+It is able to process data in a timely manner and solves eye center tracking extremely well.
+Its only shortcoming is the model to use the tracked eye center to calculate a gaze point.
+In the following sections the shortcomings and successes of \Gaze{} are quantified and qualified.

 ## Library implementation

-TOOD(shoeffner): Add more overall results and show that the implamentation is good.

-\Gaze{}'s goals to be easily integrable, extendable, to be +FOSS, well documented, and cross-platform are partly fulfilled.
+\Gaze{}'s goals to be easily integrable, extendable, to be +FOSS, well documented, and cross-platform are mostly fulfilled.
 While it is sufficiently easy to integrate \Gaze{} into software as shown in @sec:building-installing-and-using-gaze, it is not possible to extend
 \Gaze{} with a custom pipeline step without building it from source.
 It would have been a bigger success if \Gaze{} truly followed a multi-purpose plugin architecture